How you crop portraits makes a big difference to the feel and composition of the image. There are some definite portrait cropping do’s and don’ts.

-You can crop above and below the knee and elbow.
+You can crop photos above and below the knee and elbow.
 Like with cropping heads though, make sure that it looks intentional, so don’t crop too close to the knee or elbow.

-Most of the time it won’t look good to have a sliver of leg showing below the bottom of the skirt.
-In these instances it would be good to crop higher up the thigh, or below the knee.
+Most of the time it won’t look good to have a sliver of leg showing below the bottom of the clothing.
+In these instances it would be good to crop the photo higher up the thigh, or below the knee.

 5. Cropping portraits – hands and feet